 The telescopes described above are all easily carry-on portable.
 By that I mean that the telescope will fit in a cabin bag whose maximum dimension is usually ~22”.
 But so far we’ve been talking small apertures.
-What about a larger travel scope for deep-sky imaging abroad or perhaps high-resolution views of a planetary opposition (2018 is the closest Mars will get for a long while, but in Northern Europe it’s barely over the horizon at opposition).
+What about a larger travel scope for deep-sky imaging abroad or perhaps high-resolution views of a planetary opposition (2018 was the closest Mars will get for a long while, but in Northern Europe it was barely over the horizon at opposition).

 Celestron’s C8 is one of the largest aperture scopes you’ll get in a carry-on bag: surprisingly compact and light too.